secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/digital-experience/website/merge-requests/index.html.md

 #### Draft states

 * Any merge request marked as "draft" or "WIP" (work in progress) must be taken out of that state before a merge can happen.
 Please check with the originator to see if the request is ready to be merged.
-[How to resolve a draft WIP merge request](https://docs.gitlab.com/ee/user/project/merge_requests/work_in_progress_merge_requests.html).
+[How to resolve a draft merge request](https://docs.gitlab.com/ee/user/project/merge_requests/drafts.html).

 #### Relative vs absolute URLs